Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 # Biocatalyst

-This document contains all information required to describe enzymes in a biocatalytic procedures
+This document contains all information required to unambiguously identify the catalyst and its formulation.

 <details> <Summary>Biocatalyst purchased</Summary>